Tag Archive | using Christmas lights to keep plants warm

 Swedish botanist, physician, and taxonomist Carl Linnaeus (1707-1778), later Carl von Linné, categorized thousands of plant species in his 2-volume 1753 work, Species Plantarum.
 Incorporating some of the discoveries of Georg Eberhard Rumphius (German-born botanist) from the 1600’s, Species Plantarum is considered the first attempt at organizing plant species according to a hierarchical system of binomial nomenclature.

-Everywhere around the world, gardeners and scientists use the same Latinized scientific name to identify a particular plant, whereas its common name might refer to several different unrelated species.
+Everywhere around the world, gardeners and scientists use the same Latinized scientific name to identify a particular plant.
+On the other hand, its common name might refer to several different unrelated species.
 The genus name is often used as a common name, as in liriope, hosta, and drimiopsis, as long as the reference is clear.

 The taxonomical hierarchy after species proceeds to family, order, class, phylum, and kingdom.
 Genetic similarities and differences determine whether 2 plants are related closely enough to group them in the same genus or separately.
 The closer 2 species appear on the phylogenetic tree, the more likely they’re able to interbreed.